DevAwizard/So_Long_By_anwu-yan/Starter_Kit/Libraries_used.md

 - **`<string.h>`** - For strerror function, which gets the string representation of the current errno value.

+- **`<math.h>`** - Incorporates a broad set of mathematical functions for arithmetic, trigonometry, and more.
+Use the -lm flag when compiling to link the math library.

+- **`"mlx.h"`** - A simple library for creating graphical applications in X-Window or macOS/Unix environments.
+It's used for window management, drawing, and event handling.
+Linking miniLibX typically involves specific flags and depends on your development environment.

+- **Custom Functions (e.g., ft_printf)** - For projects requiring custom implementations of standard functions like printf.
+Ensure to include the header file of your custom function and compile its source file alongside your main program files.

 Here’s how you might typically include these in your C source file: